Scope of the reduced rate: apportionment of supplies partly for qualifying use: certificates

 It is our policy that no penalty should be issued if the VAT undercharged would have been recoverable as input tax.

 Where a customer has not furnished a certificate, it is natural for a supplier to charge VAT at the standard rate on the supply.
 However, it is not uncommon for customers to react by issuing a backdated certificate to the supplier.
-In such circumstances, we accept that the supplier may adjust the VAT accordingly, subject to the normal rules (see VAT Notice 700/45: How to correct VAT errors and make adjustments or claims).
+In such circumstances, we accept the supplier may agree to adjust the VAT.
+However, this is a commercial decision between the supplier and the customers.
+Where a supplier agrees to adjust the VAT, then any adjustment will be subject to the normal rules on errors and adjustment.

-Backdated certificates are also acceptable for climate change levy purposes.
+Backdated certificates are also acceptable for climate change levy purposes subject to normal rules.